 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

+US-CERT encourages users and administrators to apply any necessary updates to help mitigate the risks.
 US-CERT will provide additional information as it becomes available.